Winter is coming.

 No.

-Turning the heat higher will not heat the house faster.
 According to professional HVAC companies, turning the heat higher will not heat the house faster, but it will make your system run longer, which isn’t good for the system’s overall life.

 What Should I set the Thermostat at in the Winter?

 The ideal temperature for everyone is different.
 If you want to save money on heating, set the thermostat at a lower temperature than you would normally be comfortable with and follow some of the tips above to keep warm.
-You can set it a bit higher if you have a super cheap or efficient heating system or if you aren’t worried about heating costs.

 But if you want to save a ton of money on heating, set it to the lowest temperature you can stand to remain comfortable.

 The thermostats in my house are at a brisk fifty degrees!
-That’s warm enough to be comfortable with blankets and tea but also low enough that I won’t burn through all my oil in two weeks.
+That’s warm enough to be comfortable with blankets and tea, but also low enough that I won’t burn through all my oil in two weeks.

 Have a Warm Winter for Less